-- 3.1.1 When undertaking ARC business, an individual must clearly disclose any material personal interests that may impact, or be perceived to impact, their ability to perform the role for which they have been engaged. - 3.1.2 In accordance with any additional ARC guidance or procedures relevant to their role, individuals must consider and disclose interests in all possible areas including: - professional positions - membership of committees of other organisations - consultancies - foreign financial support (cash or in kind) for research related activities - current or past associations or affiliations with a foreign sponsored talent program - current associations or affiliations with a foreign government, foreign political party, foreign state-owned enterprise, foreign military and/or foreign policy organisations - boards of directors - · advisory groups - professional relationships - family and personal relationships, or - financial interests, including receiving recompense in the form of cash, services or equipment from other parties to support research activities. - 3.1.3 A material personal interest may also exist where an individual's partner or immediate family member has any of the interests listed in clause 3.1.2.
-The term 'partner' may refer to personal or business partners.
+- 3.1.1 When undertaking ARC business, an individual must clearly disclose any material personal interests that may impact, or be perceived to impact, their ability to perform the role for which they have been engaged. - 3.1.2 In accordance with any additional ARC guidance or procedures relevant to their role, individuals must consider and disclose interests in all possible areas including: - professional positions - membership of committees of other organisations - consultancies - financial support (cash or in kind) for education or research related activities from a country other than Australia - current or past associations or affiliations with a talent program from a country other than Australia (for the last 5 years) - current associations or affiliations with a government, intelligence organisation, government owned enterprise, military and/or police organisation in a country other than Australia - boards of directors - · advisory groups - professional relationships - family and personal relationships, or - financial interests, including receiving recompense in the form of cash, services or equipment from other parties to support research activities.

-- 3.1.4 It should be noted that enmity as well as friendship can give rise to a real or perceived conflict of interest. - 3.1.5 The overriding principle for a declaration of a material personal interest is, if in doubt, the individual should declare the interest in accordance with the appropriate process pertaining to their role.
+- 3.1.3 A material personal interest may also exist where an individual's partner or immediate family member has any of the interests listed in clause 3.1.2.
+The term 'partner' may refer to personal or business partners. - 3.1.4 It should be noted that enmity as well as friendship can give rise to a real or perceived conflict of interest. - 3.1.5 The overriding principle for a declaration of a material personal interest is, if in doubt, the individual should declare the interest in accordance with the appropriate process pertaining to their role.
 This is to ensure that the ARC is able to take account of varied individual circumstances to ensure conflicts of interest are managed appropriately and consistently.
 This also ensures that, should any issues or queries arise, the individual can demonstrate that they have taken appropriate action. - 3.1.6 The obligation to disclose interests is ongoing.
 Declarations of interests are subject to regular review by the ARC; however, the responsibility to identify, disclose and update these interests remains with the individual.
 Individuals are required to update that information as soon as possible if any significant changes occur to their or their immediate family/partner's interests.